supertime1/Stanford-Algorithm-Course/Course_1/README.md

  - Graph representation:
   - Adjacency matrix
   - Adjacency lists
+ - Random Contraction Algorithm:
+  - while there are more than 2 vertices:
+    - pick a remaining edge (u,v) uniformly at random
+    - merge/contract u and v into a single vertex
+    - remove self-loops
+    - return cut represented by final 2 vertices
  - Analysis: with random contraction algorithm  Omiga(n^2 m) -> can be improved to O(n^2)